 - The Roasted Brussels Sprouts probably should be made on Thanksgiving Day but they don’t take long.

 - Healthy Stuffed Delicata Squash – if you’re using the homemade chicken sausage, then make the sausage up ahead of time and freeze it for when you need it.
 Fill and bake the squash on Thanksgiving.

 - Hearty Healthy Mushroom Soup – this makes a great appetizer!
-Be sure and have the Parmesan Chicken Broth already in your freezer or use regular chicken broth.
+Be sure and have the Parmesan Chicken Broth (paid link) already in your freezer or use regular chicken broth.
 You can freeze this soup and have it ready to go, just thaw and reheat when you need it!

 - Granny’s Apples – these can be made a few days ahead.